Siroopfles/NovaPort/.nova/workflows/nova-leaddeveloper/WF_DEV_DEPENDENCY_UPDATE_AND_AUDIT_001_v1.md

 4.  **Nova-LeadDeveloper -> Delegate to Nova-SpecializedFeatureImplementer: Apply Updates**
     *   **Actor:** Nova-LeadDeveloper
     *   **Task:** "Update the following dependencies to their specified versions: [List of packages and versions]."
     *   **Briefing for FeatureImplementer:** Provide a precise list of packages and target versions.
-Instruct them to update dependency files (`requirements.txt`, etc.), run the update command (e.g., `npm install`), and then run the full test suite to catch immediate breakages.
+Instruct them to update dependency files (`requirements.txt`, etc.), run the update command (e.g., from `ProjectConfig:ActiveConfig.dependency_management.commands.update` or `add`), and then run the full test suite to catch immediate breakages.

 5.  **Nova-LeadDeveloper -> Delegate to Nova-SpecializedTestAutomator: Full Regression Test**
     *   **Actor:** Nova-LeadDeveloper
     *   **DoR Check:** Updates have been applied and basic tests passed.
     *   **Task:** "Perform a full regression test cycle to ensure dependency updates have not introduced subtle regressions."
-    *   **Briefing for TestAutomator:** Instruct to run the full regression suite as defined in `ProjectConfig:ActiveConfig.testing_preferences.full_regression_command`.
+    *   **Briefing for TestAutomator:** Instruct to run the full regression suite as defined in `ProjectConfig:ActiveConfig.testing.commands.run_regression`.
 Report all failures.

 **Phase DU.3: Closure**